 For one thing, because agile is very incremental in nature, from a development viewpoint, it is more task-oriented than requirement-oriented, at least in a formal sense.
 However, when you dig deeper and look back through your agile project, you find that the task definitions actually more closely match the customer requirements, moreso than a requirements specification which is usually out-of-date by the time it's released.
 The traditional requirements specification does not benefit from feedback during development to help better understand and define requirements.
 It doesn't adapt easily to market changes, and especially to competitive pressures.

 Many argue that at least a requirements spec gives a clear statement of what is being produced, allowing better testing, product documentation, and so forth.
 If I'm building a launch vehicle for Mars, this may be very important.
 If I'm building a cell phone, my better tested, well documented product will simply fail in the market place because it targeted a market which has moved on to greener pastures.

 Don't get me wrong.
 Having a clear statement of what is being produced is critical.
-What has to be different with Agile CM is how this clear statement comes into being.
-And in this case, CM becomes much, much more critical for Agile Development than for Traditional.
+What has to be different with agile CM is how this clear statement comes into being.
+And in this case, CM becomes much, much more critical for agile development than for traditional development.
 Seems counter-intuitive at first glance.
-But consider that CM's main purpose is to manage change, and there's a lot more change happening when you're doing Agile Development.
+But consider that CM's main purpose is to manage change, and there's a lot more change happening when you're doing agile development.